Skip to content

 What happens if I do not have workers' compensation insurance?

-If your business is required to carry workers' compensation and you do not, you can face fines, penalties, and lawsuits.
-You can also end up paying medical bills and lost wages out of pocket if an employee is injured.
+If your business is required to carry workers' compensation and you do not, you can face fines, penalties, legal claims, and out-of-pocket costs for an employee's work-related injury or illness.

 What is not covered by workers' compensation insurance?

-Workers' compensation does not cover injuries that happen outside of work or self-inflicted injuries.
-It covers work related injuries and occupational illnesses.
+Workers' compensation does not cover injuries that happen outside of work, intentionally self-inflicted injuries, or injuries that do not arise out of and in the course of employment.
+It is designed for work-related injuries and occupational illnesses.

 How are workers' compensation rates determined?